Topological Structures of Large Scale Interacting Systems via Uniform Functions and Forms: Uniform Functions and Uniform Forms

 \subsection{Horizontal Uniform Functions}

-Consider the triple $(X,S,\phi)$.
+Consider the system $(X,S,\phi)$.
 From now until the end of \S\ref{sec: local}, we assume that the interaction $\phi$ is irreducibly quantified in the sense of Definition \ref{def: irreducibly quantified}.
 The purpose of this subsection is to prove the following theorem.